Puli Six Beauties Part 1: Big Mt. Soucheng, Mt. Guandao, Old Mt. Wujeyue, and Mt. Hengping

 Then I heard Xiao Tsai, who was the last guide to guard us at that time, urged us to hike as fast as we could.
 I didn’t know what happened, but I knew something went wrong.
 We were still on the scary sidehill, and it was difficult to descend fast while maintaining your balance.

-Finally, we reached a relatively flat surface and it turned out one of our hiking mates got stung by bees several times on his head.
+Finally, we reached a relatively flat surface, and it turned out one of our hiking mates got stung by bees several times on his head.
 We were really worried that he might be allergic to bee stings, but it was still a long way to exit the trail.
 Xiao Tsai used his radio to ask other guides who had reached to the place with phone signals to call for an ambulance.
 We kept company with our poor hiking mate and checked on him constantly.
 He said he felt dizzy and weak but was still able to hike on his own, which was a good sign.

-Because our hiking mate was feeling weak, we couldn’t hike fast, especially on some rough slopes.
+Because our hiking mate was feeling weak, we didn't hike fast, especially on some rough slopes.
 It took us more than one hour to exit the trail.
 By the time we reached the trailhead, an ambulance was already there.
 Later, I know our hiking mate was doing okay.
 We were very grateful for that.

-Some Thoughts about This Hike: Definitely Not Again
+Thoughts about This Hike: Definitely Not Again

 There are two kinds NO (please check out the "Never Again Hikes" feature on Blog page) when I am asked whether I will hike some trails once more.
 The first one is I-might-change-my-mind-later kind of NO, and the other is DEFINITELY NO. Without a doubt, this is the latter one, because of the sea of bamboo woods, the huge descending, the rough terrains, no views on the peaks, etc., etc.